 spark.marklogic.write.temporalCollection Name of a temporal collection to assign each document to.

-spark.marklogic.write.threadCount The number of threads used within each partition to send documents to MarkLogic; defaults to 4.
+spark.marklogic.write.threadCount The number of threads used across all partitions to send documents to MarkLogic; defaults to 4.

 spark.marklogic.write.transform Name of a REST transform to apply to each document.